-5 More information on this efficiency framework can be found in the main guide.
+More information on this efficiency framework can be found in the body of this guide.
 The national energy objectives are set out in these sections of the energy laws: section 7 of the NEL; section 23 of the NGL; section 13 of the NERL.

-6 Section 7(c) of the NEL; section 23(b) of the NGL; section 13(b) of the NERL, as inserted by the Statutes Amendment (National Energy Laws) (Emissions Reduction Objectives) Bill 2023 (SA).
+6 Section 7(c) of the NEL; section 23(b) of the NGL; section 13(b) of the NERL, as inserted by the Statutes Amendment (National Energy Laws) (Emissions Reduction Objectives) Act 2023 (SA).